nw-rs/rustworks/README.md

 ## Flash

-Complete setup, then run the following:
+Complete setup, plug in your calculator and put it into dfu mode (press 6 and reset at the same time), then run the following:

 ```zsh
 cargo make dfu